pocolifo/jar-remapper/README.md

 #### Remapping Engines
 - Multiple different engines to remap JARs
 - StandardRemappingEngine by the devs of JAR Remapper
-- FabricMC's TinyRemapper using a Remapping Engine (*requires extension dependency*)
+- FabricMC's TinyRemapper using a Remapping Engine (*requires additional dependency, see [jar-remapper-extension](https://github.com/pocolifo/jar-remapper-extension)*)

 #### Remapping
 - Class remapping